A deferred payment is a payment that's pushed back to a later date. When it comes to car loans, there are a few different ways deferments can be used.

 Unlike deferred down payments and incentive deals, which both happen at the beginning of your auto loan, deferred payment programs are designed to help borrowers who get in a pinch.
 These plans push back your payment, allowing you to skip a certain number of payments, typically no more than three (90 days), though this varies by lender.

 The skipped payment or payments are usually added to the back end of your loan, and interest continues to accrue.
-This can be a great option if you just have a hiccup or something unexpected pops up to interrupt your budget.
+This can be a great option if you just have a hiccup or if something unexpected pops up to interrupt your budget.
 Not all lenders allow deferment, but you have a better chance if you let your lender know at the first sign of trouble, rather than waiting until the last second.